d-flood/peasy-jobs/README.md

 ---

-An _incredibly_ simple database-queue and background worker for Django.
+An _incredibly_ simple database queue and background worker for Django.
 It is an "easy peasy" option for those who do not have a very busy task queue.

 **Table of Contents**